DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 without changing the values (e.g. removing punctuation or standardizing a date format).
 Extracting a particular type of data from a longer text string (e.g. finding ISBNs in a bibliographic citation) can also be achieved with this function.
+See [Section 12: OpenRefine Expressions](#section-12-openrefine-expressions) for
-See Section 12 for GREL Expressions examples.
+GREL Expressions examples.

 Common transforms - The “Common transforms” functions enable trimming